shilinlee/shilinlee/README.md

 ### 🕛 Back to Chengdu, countdonw 15 days.

-- 🔭 I’m currently working on GO.
+- 🔭 I’m currently working on Go.

 <!--
 **shilinlee/shilinlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.